Great Blue Hole Belize

 To dive the Blue Hole in Belize, you need experience.
 You must have an Open Water PADI certification.
 If you haven’t dove in awhile (like the last six months) you need to schedule refresher dives before joining the Blue Hole dive trip.
 Belize dive shops take you down the Blue Hole to a max depth of 130 ft.
 This is quite a jump for some people.

-The trip starts at 5:30 AM and the Blue Hole is about a 2-hour boat ride away from Ambergris Caye.
+The Belize Blue Hole diving trip is about a 2-hour boat ride away from Ambergris Caye and starts at 5:30 AM.
 This goes outside the reef where water and swells are choppier than inside the reef.
 It takes a minimum of 10-12 divers to sign up for a tour to go out.
 So if you visit, sign up for your Great Blue Hole dive trip early on in the trip for encase there aren’t enough people signed up or the weather is bad.

 World-wide Recognition of Great Blue Hole